-Likewise James uses this boasting or pride in a good sense, and not in anyway looking down on those that are not Christians.
+Likewise, James uses this boasting or pride in a good sense, and not in anyway looking down on those that are not Christians.
 The exhortation is for the Christian to learn and to appreciate their spiritual wealth and privileges In Christ.
-To boast in God.
+To boast in God, to reason spiritually or biblically.
 (Ps.34:2, Jer.9:23-24)

 Revelation 2:8.
 The first and the last, who was dead, and has come to life, says this: 9 ‘I know your (Smyrna) tribulation and your poverty (but you are rich), and the blasphemy by those who say they are Jews and are not, but are a synagogue of Satan.
 10 ‘Do not fear what you are about to suffer.
 Behold, the devil is about to cast some of you into prison, so that you will be tested, and you will have tribulation for ten days.
 Be faithful until death, and I will give you the crown of life.

 Listen to this summary of benefits that every Believer in Christ has, even the poorest Believer has all of these!